monojack/blips/README.md

 topics.

-In order to use subscriptions with **Blips**, you need to have access to the store's `PubSub` instance.
+In order to use subscriptions with **Blips**, you need to have access to the client's `PubSub` instance.
 We can achieve that by passing a `resolvers` function instead of an object when creating the client instance.
 This function accepts as first argument an object containing the `PubSub` instance and the [`withFilter`](https://github.com/apollographql/graphql-subscriptions#filters) method.